curl/curl/docs/cmdline-opts/ntlm-wb.md

 Deprecated option (added in 8.8.0).

-Enabled NTLM much in the style --ntlm does, but handed over the authentication to the separate binary ntlmauth application that was executed when needed.
+Enabled NTLM much in the style --ntlm does, but handed over the authentication to a separate executable that was executed when needed.